 Four Ways to Fail Your Customers

 It’s a fact that electronic systems live longer and are more reliable when they’re protected against power surges and spikes.
-As an integrator, if you fail to include Surge Protection Devices on new system installs, you are failing your customers by not providing them with your best quality work.
+As an integrator, if you fail to include Surge Protection Devices on new system installs, you could be failing your customers by not providing them with your best quality of service.

 If any of the four reasons listed below sounds like something you might say, you need to keep reading.
 For each one, we are adding some useful information that will help you provide the best guidance and service possible – and keep your customers coming back to you and recommending you to others.